 History of the Christian Church in the East | ||

-Students pursuing a major in Biblical and Theological Studies are encouraged to fulfill the General Education language requirement by taking Greek or Hebrew.
+Students pursuing a major in Biblical and Theological Studies are encouraged to fulfill the General Education language requirement by taking Greek, Hebrew, or German.